NakedFerret/NakedFerret.github.io/_posts/2014-02-24-webapi-indexeddb-part1.md

 * `both` : javascript objects only (no primitives).
 Key is generated and saved to property whose name matches the keyPath.
 If a value exists already, that will be the key.
 * `neither` : any value (objects included).
 Key must be supplied when adding new value

 These key strategies apply to each individual object storage.
-This allows some flexibility in degining the sturucture of a database because it's possible to have a database that takes advantage of all these strategies.
+This allows some flexibility in designing the structure of a database because it's possible to have a database that takes advantage of all these strategies.

 ## Creating the object stores

 The object stores are created using `createObjectStore()`.
-The first parameter is the name of the object store and the second paramters is an object that specifies which strategy to use.
-The following example assumes we have a database openened and ready to be modified.
+The first parameter is the name of the object store and the second parameters is an object that specifies which strategy to use.
+The following example assumes we have a database opened and ready to be modified.
 We will cover how to accomplish this in the next section.

 {% highlight javascript %}
-// db == open datbase
+// db == open database

 // Uses the keyPath strategy
 // Keys is stored in object.taskId